diku-dk/ap-e2025-pub/week7/README.md

 ![Interactions](interactions.png)

-At the end of each iteration, the partitioning shifts by one.
+At the end of each iteration, the partitioning shifts by one along each dimension.
 Note that this allows some concurrency within each Margolous neighbourhood, and more importantly, it also allows each neighbourhood to be updated independently.

 As always, you will be working from a [code handout](handout/), and there are [solutions](solutions/) available.
 The handout is completely skeletal, with